-

 3. CAST SUIT DOUBTS

-Put 1 - 3 fitting hand cards face down on the catapult card and "cast" them to the chosen player(s).
+Place 1 - 3 fitting hand and/or open cards face down on the catapult card and "cast" them to the chosen player(s).

 - The catapult can shoot 1 card of the same suit (as the catapult).
 However after usage, it's dumped into the center face down (= no shield bonus).

-- The catapult can also shoot 1 - 3 cards of the same number, in which case it's collected face up into the shooter's history line (as a doubt shield).
+- Alternatively, the catapult can shoot 1 - 3 cards of the same number, in which case it's collected face up into the shooter's history line (as a doubt shield).

 - The player decides freely where to cast each doubt by placing them face down on the targeted history lines.
 (It's allowed to cast all to one in a multi-shot.)